BetterAngelsLA/monorepo/docs/frontend_readme.md

    nvm use 20.12.2
    ```

-1. Press "w" to open the web version of the application :tada:

 #### Starting the iOS emulator

 1. Make sure Xcode is fully installed and hit "i" while Expo is running